Spurs get much-needed time off before semifinal with Houston | FOX Sports

 Spurs get much-needed time off before semifinal with Houston

-MEMPHIS, Tenn.
-(AP) Gregg Popovich feels like his San Antonio Spurs survived the Memphis Grizzlies and is grateful their first-round series finally is over after six games.
+MEMPHIS, Tennessee (AP) — Gregg Popovich feels like his San Antonio Spurs survived the Memphis Grizzlies and is grateful their first-round series finally is over after six games.

 His Spurs desperately need a couple days off before hosting Houston on Monday night in their Western Conference semifinal.